Lycraon/Walltaker-for-WallpaperEngine/README.md

   - none: applies no fit image uses default fit (normally show image 1:1)
 unti: fit-mode as string

-- "Background Color"
+- "Background Color":
 Changes the color of the background
 unit: rgb

-- "Text Color"
+- "Text Color":
 Changes the color of the text on the Wallpaper (currently only set_by)
 unit: rgb

-- "zoom width/height"
+- "zoom width/height":
 Zooms the image canvas in and out
 100% means 100% of width/height of Desktop
 note that if Image fit is not fill the image will apply scale of fit using zoom as upper bound
 unit: %

-- "Pos x/y"
+- "Pos x/y":
 Changes the absolute position of image canvas (uses top left corner) shifts image by selected pixels in x(vertical) and y(horizontal) position
 unit: px